Now data scientists and MLOps teams can install Kubeflow on Azure

 A new Kubeflow community survey shows Kubeflow’s popularity in production environments soaring 300% over the past year.
 To support these deployments at scale, Arrikto announced today that it has released Enterprise Kubeflow for Microsoft Azure to complete its support for all three major cloud providers – Google Cloud Platform, Amazon AWS, and now Microsoft Azure.
-Organizations deploying Enterprise Kubeflow on Microsoft Azure can accelerate their models into production 30-times faster than traditional approaches to MLOps.
-Organizations deploying on Arrikto Enterprise Kubeflow on Azure can:
+Organizations deploying Enterprise Kubeflow on Azure can accelerate their models into production 30-times faster than traditional approaches to MLOps.
+Organizations leveraging Azure Kubeflow can:

 - Replicate ML code & data snapshots across Kubeflow clusters

 - Test the same ML code across training and production environments